ktonal/mimikit-notebooks/docs/index.rst

      - |Colab S2S|

-You'll find examples of what those notebooks output when trained on different single audio files at
+You'll find examples of what those notebooks output when run on different single audio files at

    https://ktonal.github.io/mimikit-demo-outputs